OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-geolocation.md

 ubus call (service) (function) '{(JSON parameters)}'
 ```

-The WiFi and GPS scanning functions are available as `ubus` functions so that they can be called by any program.
+The WiFi scanning functions is available as `ubus` functions so that it can be called by any program.

 You can see how they work in the `ubusHelper.py` module: